 location (e.g., geographical) in which smart contracts can be executed and their results stored;

-consensus rules for validation to configure processing costs (number of validation nodes and/or algorithms) versus value at risk;
+validation consensus rules to configure processing costs (number of validation nodes and/or algorithms) versus value at risk;

 Since Insolar’s code is open-sourced, it can be deployed and used publicly in a permissionless setup.
 But all the enterprises require permissioned access even on already deployed public networks.
 This is a major obstacle on the path of blockchain adoption.
 Insolar will overcome this problem by using carefully implemented domains as they offer enough flexibility to allow the deployment of hybrid public/private networks with complex permissioning schemes.

-Insolar focuses its research & development in the three bottom layers:
+Insolar focuses its research and development in the three bottom layers:

 Provides near linear scalability and uniform resource management (via the omni-scaling feature) in the bottom layer.

 Uses domains in the layer above to allow for hybrid private/public networks with complex permissioning schemes.